-Under an EU law known as EC 261, if an airline causes passengers to arrive at their destination 3 or more hours late, those passengers could be entitled to up to £510 in compensation.
+Under an EU law known as EC 261, if an airline causes passengers to arrive at their destination 3 or more hours late, those passengers could get up to £520 in compensation.

 There are some extraordinary circumstances which may excuse airlines from paying compensation.
 Those include situations like bad weather or issues at the airport.
 But if the delay is a result of technical issues or an airline staff strike, you're likely to be owed compensation under EC 261.

-What's more, you generally have up to 3 years to make a flight delay compensation Air Malta claim.
+What's more, you generally have up to 3 years to claim with Air Malta and get your flight delay compensation.
 All you have to do is type in your flight details and our easy-to-use flight delay compensation calculator will tell you if you are eligible for cash compensation, and our expert team are on hand to help you get it.

 No win, no fee

-In the event of any Air Malta flight cancellation, Europe's air passenger rights laws are clear: Air Malta must offer you alternative transport to your destination, or a refund if that's what you'd prefer.
+In the event your Air Malta flight is canceled, Europe's air passenger rights are clear: Air Malta must offer you an alternative transport to your destination, or a full flight refund if that's what you'd prefer.

 If Air Malta can book you onto a new flight that lands at a similar time to your original they won't have to pay you compensation.
 This is fair, as you'll get to your destination with minimum disruption to your plans.
 However in a lot of cases, passengers whose flights are canceled at the last minute have valid claims to Air Malta canceled flight compensation.